vrothberg/containerized-command-line-assistant/README.md

 The command-line-assistant has dbus dependencies which requires systemd to be PID1 inside the container.
 Hence, we first need to run the container and can then interact with it via `podman-exec`.

-NOTE that your host system must registered via subscription-manager.
-If you are using Podman Desktop (e.g., on MacOS), you can easily register your machine (and get free [Red Hat Developers Subscription](https://developers.redhat.com/about?source=sso)) via the [Red Hat Account Extension](https://github.com/redhat-developer/podman-desktop-redhat-account-ext).
+NOTE that your host system must be registered via subscription-manager.
+If you are using Podman Desktop (e.g., on MacOS), you can easily register your machine (and get a free [Red Hat Developers Subscription](https://developers.redhat.com/about?source=sso)) via the [Red Hat Account Extension](https://github.com/redhat-developer/podman-desktop-redhat-account-ext).
 Otherwise, run `$ sudo subscription-manager register` and provide your Red Hat credentials.

 ### Start the container